devops-surya/devops-training/Fast_Track_April_2022/CI-CD/Jenkins_Maven_jfrog.md

 * Install the plugin shown in below image:
 ![preview](../images/jenkins91.png)

-* After install we see can the option in parameteres:
+* After install we see can the option in parameters:
 ![preview](../images/jenkins92.png)

 ![preview](../images/jenkins93.png)